GoAlexander/calc/README.txt

 Implementation of fraction calculator.
 University project (lab5, "OOP", HSE).

-The main idea of this project: learn how to use Junit.
+The main idea of this project: learn how to use Junit and tests overall.

 Usage of this calculator:
 	Just start it and enter all expressions you want.